u7805486/PeakNote/Personas_UserStory.md

 **so that** I can streamline the delegation process and improve accountability.

 **Scenario:**
 During a product planning meeting, team members discuss their responsibilities.
-SkyNote identifies the tasks mentioned and assigns them to the relevant team members, reducing manual effort for the manager.
+MeetingAssistant identifies the tasks mentioned and assigns them to the relevant team members, reducing manual effort for the manager.

-#### **User Story 3: Real-time Meeting Transcription**
+#### **User Story 3: Post-Meeting Transcription**

 **As a** remote team member,
-**I want to** access a real-time transcript of the meeting,
+**I want to** access a transcript of the meeting after it ends,
-**so that** I can stay updated even if I join late or miss part of the discussion.
+**so that** I can review the discussion even if I joined late or missed part of it.

 **Scenario:**
 Lucy, working from a different time zone, joins the meeting 15 minutes late.
-SkyNote provides a live transcript, allowing her to catch up without disrupting the flow of conversation.
+After the meeting ends, MeetingAssistant generates a full transcript, allowing her to catch up on everything that was discussed.

-#### **User Story 4: Searchable Meeting Archives**
+#### **User Story 4: Post-Meeting Summary Preview and Editing**

-**As a** startup founder,
+**As an** executive assistant,
-**I want to** search past meeting discussions by keywords,
+**I want to** preview the generated meeting minutes in markdown format,
-**so that** I can quickly retrieve important decisions and references.
+**so that** I can make necessary modifications before finalizing the summary.

 **Scenario:**
-Wang needs to revisit a decision made two months ago about investor negotiations.
-He searches for "funding strategy" in SkyNote and finds the relevant meeting discussions within seconds.
+After a high-stakes meeting, Sarah accesses the markdown preview of the generated meeting summary.
+She quickly edits key points and confirms formatting before finalizing it as a PDF to distribute to executives.

-#### **User Story 5: Multi-Language Support**
+#### **User Story 5: Meeting Summary Export and Sharing**

-**As a** project manager,
+**As a** sales manager,
-**I want to** translate the meeting content into multiple language.,
+**I want to** download the finalized meeting summary in PDF or Word format or share it with Teams colleagues,
-**so that** every team member can have a clear understanding of meeting content.
+**so that** I can ensure proper documentation and collaboration.

 **Scenario:**
-During a team meeting, project manager shares important updates in English.
-To ensure understands, they need a translation of the content for team members whose first language is not English.

-#### **User Story 6: Seamless Integration with Skype for Business**

-**As an** IT administrator,
-**I want the** AI meeting assistant to integrate seamlessly with Skype for Business,
-**so that** users can utilize its features without additional setup.

-**Scenario:**
-During a company-wide meeting, employees use Skype for Business for communication.
-The IT administrator ensures that the AI meeting assistant is available without requiring manual configuration, allowing users to access transcription and summarization features effortlessly.
+After an important client meeting, Miguel finalizes the meeting summary and chooses to download a PDF version for documentation.
+Additionally, he shares it directly with his sales team on Microsoft Teams to keep everyone aligned.

 ---

 ### **Requirements Elicitation**

 1. **Functional Requirements**

   - Automatically generate structured meeting summaries.

   - Identify speakers and assign tasks accordingly.

-   - Provide real-time transcription during meetings.
+  - Provide post-meeting transcription.
-   - Store and allow searching of past meeting records.

   - Enable exporting of meeting minutes in different formats (PDF, DOCX, etc.).

   - Sensitive words should be avoided when transcribing.

-   - Seamless integration with Skype for Business or other tools to enable effortless usage during meetings.
+  - Seamless integration with Microsoft Teams or other tools to enable effortless usage during meetings.

+  - Provide a markdown-based preview interface for reviewing and editing meeting summaries before finalization.

+  - Enable downloading finalized meeting minutes as PDF or Word documents.

+  - Allow direct sharing of meeting summaries with Teams colleagues or groups.

 2. **Non-functional Requirements**

   - Must have high accuracy in speech recognition and transcription.
-   - Should support multiple languages for global teams.

   - Must be secure, ensuring only authorized users can access meeting data.

   - Should have a user-friendly interface with minimal learning curve.